This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Give your child healthy foods:

-- Vitamins and supplements: Your child's primary healthcare provider may suggest vitamins and supplements, such as vitamin B and omega-3 fatty acids.
+- Vitamins and supplements: Your child's healthcare provider may suggest vitamins and supplements, such as vitamin B and omega-3 fatty acids.
 These may help decrease his symptoms.

 Have a bedtime routine: